What is the BA (Hons) in Public Health and Health Promotion?

 Care settings – youth, elderly

-Follow on study for BA (Hons) Public Health & Health Promotion graduates:
+Follow on study for BSc (Hons) in Public Health & Health Promotion graduates:

 Our graduates are also qualified to access postgraduate programmes in these allied health disciplines.